Gynecology specialists in Virginia

 Minimally invasive gynecologic surgery

 Our specialists are dedicated to providing minimally invasive surgical options for a wide range of gynecologic and urogynecologic conditions.
-Minimally invasive procedures require small incisions, typically resulting in reduced postoperative pain, less scarring and a quicker recovery.
+Minimally invasive procedures can be performed through small incisions, which benefit patients by typically resulting in reduced postoperative pain, less scarring and a quicker recovery.

 Additionally, we use an advanced type of minimally invasive surgery—robot-assisted surgery—whenever possible.
 Using robotic technology, our surgeons can access complex structures in hard-to-reach areas, such as those in the pelvic region, with extreme precision.